 Eligibility

-• Minimum of a doctoral degree (PhD) or other terminal degree
+- Minimum of a PhD degree or other terminal degree

 Required documents

-• 3-5 page single-spaced Project Statement (please ensure to demonstrate relevancy to NATO!)
+- 3-5 page single-spaced Project Statement (make sure to demonstrate relevancy to NATO!)

-• Letter of affiliation from a U.S. host institution; this letter should contain the institution’s letterhead, mention the exact dates (or academic term), the objective of your research stay as well as any facilities you will have access to during your grant
+- Letter of affiliation from a U.S. host institution; this letter should contain the institution’s letterhead, mention the exact dates, the objective of your research stay, as well as any facilities you may have access to during your grant

 How to apply

-The application period to apply for this grant is between September 15 and December 1, 2023 for a research and/or lecturing stay starting in the academic year of 2024-2025.
-Note that the 3-month program must take place from September 1, 2024 to November 30, 2024!
+The application period to apply for this grant is between September 15 and December 1, 2024 for a research and/or lecturing stay starting in the academic year of 2025-2026.

 IMPORTANT!